Jim89/git-overview/git-installation.md

 for working with `git`.

 All `git` commands/processes can be executed directly from the command line.
-But it is often a bit nicer (especially for beginners) to use a graphical tool.
+But it is often a bit nicer (and easier) to use a graphical tool:

 ## Installing Source Tree